linagora/tmail-lsc/README.md

 mailAlias: remy@linagora.com
 ```

-This will be represented as the following James address alias:
+This will be represented as the following TMail address alias:
 ```bash
 $ curl -XGET http://ip:port/address/aliases/rkowalsky@linagora.com